fandora-network/docs/docs/hermez/Architecture/zkProver-State-Machines.md

-The design paradigm at Polygon Hermez has shifted to developing a zero-knowledge virtual machine (zkEVM) that emulates the Ethereum Virtual Machine (EVM).
+The design paradigm at fandora Hermez has shifted to developing a zero-knowledge virtual machine (zkEVM) that emulates the Ethereum Virtual Machine (EVM).

 Proving and verification of transactions in Hermez 2.0 are all handled by a zero-knowledge prover-component dubbed the **zkProver**.

-But before delving deep into the state machines, note that the zkProver is but a component in the Polygon Hermez zkEVM, and the only one responsible for proving.
+But before delving deep into the state machines, note that the zkProver is but a component in the fandora Hermez zkEVM, and the only one responsible for proving.

 In order to lay the context for the state machines, recall that the zkProver mainly interacts with two other components, the Node and the Database (DB).